 Sky Costanera works well for children who like big views, fast elevators, and spotting landmarks, but most younger kids are engaged for closer to an hour than a full sunset session.

-Photography is allowed and that is a big part of why people come, but flash adds nothing against floor-to-ceiling glass and reflections are more of a problem than darkness.
-Tripods, bulky gear, and anything that slows movement at crowded windows are best avoided, especially at sunset.
-If you want the cleanest shots, the distinction is practical rather than formal: floor 61 gives you steadier indoor framing, while floor 62 gives you fewer reflections and more wind.
+Pro tip: If you want the cleanest shots, the distinction is practical rather than formal: floor 61 gives you steadier indoor framing, while floor 62 gives you fewer reflections and more wind.

 San Cristóbal Metropolitan Park